kamer31337/nexusos/README.md

 ; endpoint server soon the core of this problem or better idea to replace all private keys of the stealer? silent

+# experience
+; - claude: telling claude to write project, before its almost finished or half,, it start to break the code. and you realize the idea product oyu were writting magically apears 2 years earlier pure magican!!! ( get the point.
+"Adventure Time")
 --------------------------------------------